gristlekinginc/metsci-site-v2/docs/special-projects/001-nanotags.md

 ### Wolfpack or Lone Wolf

-Most of you reading this will have gotten a NanoTag from me under the general assumption that you'll activate it and contribute your SNR/RSSI/temp readings to a database that I maintain as part of this exploration into how far we can go with relational mapping.
+Most of you reading this will have gotten a NanoTag from me under the general assumption that you'll activate it and contribute your SNR/RSSI/temp readings to a database that I maintain, which will in turn allow you to see roughly where your NanoTag is.

 There's no actual obligation to do that; you can stick the tracker on a package and send it to your Aunt Mabel then have her slap it on Uncle John's car to see if he's really going to the barbershop every Thursday or if, ahem, some other game is afoot.
 That's probably illegal by the way, and I'm not telling you to do that; I'm just saying you don't HAVE to contribute to the [MAPGRID_AI](https://mapgrid.ai) project.